“Do dogs understand what we say?” is one of the most frequent questions people ask me.

 If you want your dog to keep on doing what it is doing, you’d better say something in a sweet tone.
 It does not matter what you say, but it will be more efficient if you always use the same word.
 Personally, my favorite is dygtig (Danish for clever).
 It has a good doggy sound, gives me a friendly, doggy face, and I can modulate it for the occasion, e.g. make it long, short, etc.

 Do dogs create relationships with us like they do with other dogs?
 Not exactly, but does it matter?
 Dogs are uncomplicated.
 When they live together with other animals, humans included, they adapt (as do many other animals).
 They don’t regard us as dogs, and I believe they don’t even speculate about that.
 They communicate with us in their language, and they seem to appreciate when we answer them in something that resembles their language.
 There’s nothing special about that.
-In fact, it works for and with most animals (if not all).
-You respect their ways and you get some results—you don’t, and you get different results.
+It works for and with most animals (if not all).
+You respect their ways, and you get some results—you don’t, and you get different results.

 All I can tell you is that it works well for me.
-With my inadequacies and until a set limit, when I’m in Rome, I do as Romans do—when I’m under water, I do as fish do, and when I am with a dog, I do as dogs do.
+With my inadequacies and until a set limit, when I’m in Rome, I do as Romans do—when I’m underwater, I do as fish do, and when I am with a dog, I do as dogs do.
 Of course, none of this obliges you to anything in particular.

 Featured image: Dogs communicate with us in the ways of their species, and they seem to appreciate when we answer them in something that resembles their language (photo by Lisa Jernigan Bain).